Skip to main content

 Departure Point

 All three batches depart from the same point.
+Riders should be at FoodHub Restaurant, Asangaon by 8:00 AM.
 Parking guidance and pre-ride briefing details will be shared with confirmed riders after booking.
-The guided ride concludes at Murbad on Day 3.
-Riders disperse from Murbad onward independently.
+The guided ride concludes at Kalu Balu Dhaba, Wanjale on Day 3.
+Riders disperse independently from Kalu Balu Dhaba onward.

 Time Activity